 Our cabinets were all custom built from a local custom cabinet company.

 Our overhead lighting was all redone and the 2 Gold Orb Pendants over the bar are by Ballard Designs.
 They repeat the gold tone of the faucet, the warm weathered oak floors and the gold in the tile backsplash.
 Gold accents are then brought into and throughout the familyroom also.
 What girl does need a little bling in the kitchen?
 After all this flood drama… I think I deserve it.

-The counter tops are Cambria Quartz (which we had before) in Torquay.
-They look like marble but are so much stronger, non-porous and do not need any maintenance.
+The counter tops are Cambria Quartz (which we had before but in a different color).
+This beautiful white quartz is called “Torquay”.
+It looks like marble but is so much stronger, non-porous and does not need any maintenance.

 The paint colors in the kitchen are the following:

 - family room walls – Sherwin Williams Sea Salt

 - white cabinets – Sherwin Williams (custom white color) but closest would be Extra White

 - island color – Sherwin Williams Oyster Bay